 "Tavius was right about one thing.
 I do have a fair knowledge of poisons."When a weapon is poisoned for added lethality.
 The weapon is frequently a dagger, but often an arrow, dart, or even a sword.
 Expect from such a weapon to ooze a purple or green and possibly stone-melting liquid.
 The poison is likely to either act instantly, or be timed to the Final Speech.
 Poisoned weapons are typically used by villains (and Hungry Jungle natives, who get a free pass), since they allow an easy victory or a spiteful revenge despite losing, especially in a duel.
 The Hero is usually too honorable or stupid to use it himself.
 Heroes down the Sliding Scale of Idealism vs. Cynicism and Combat Pragmatists sometimes use poison.
 A literary device as old as time is to have a confrontation involving a poisoned weapon which the audience knows is poisoned, but the characters involved do not.
 It should be noted that the poison being fatal isn't always the case.
 Often times, the poison will be nonlethal and merely intended to weaken, paralyze, or disorient the target instead.
 Reasons why vary from wanting to capture them alive, to avoid accidentally killing oneself, to wanting to actually kill them with their own hand but knowing they only stand a chance against them if they're weakened.
 It's almost never for safety's sake, where the villain doesn't want to risk killing themselves with an accidental nick of their own blade outside of combat.
 If the poison is actually lethal, it normally depends on who is hit with it whether or not the poison will actually kill them.
 If a hero is infected, the poison will normally be slow acting enough to permit a Find the Cure by his allies, but not always.
 If it's the villain, they're more likely to die.
+If an undead is infected, they are immune to poison so it doesn't matter.
 See also Master Poisoner.

 open/close all folders